Pursue a strong education, a bright future with Soil and Waste Resources at UW-Stevens Point

-These majors provide hands-on experiences in laboratory and field courses involving biology, chemistry, math, computers and communication.
+These majors provide hands-on experiences in laboratory and field courses involving biology, chemistry, math, and communication.

 Use state-of-the-art facilities

-Our faculty have Ph.D.’s in soil science, waste management and engineering, and specialize in solid waste management, soil physics, hazardous waste management, microbiology, soil genesis and morphology, wastewater treatment, nutrient management, and land-use planning.
+Our faculty have Ph.D.’s in soil science, waste management, and engineering, and specialize in solid waste management, soil physics, hazardous waste management, microbiology, soil genesis and morphology, wastewater treatment, and nutrient management.